What is the Swartz Center for Entrepreneurship?

 He serves as chairman of the Swartz Foundation and the Christian Center of Park City, director emeritus of the U.S. Ski and Snowboard Foundation (where he established the Borgen-Swartz Education Endowment), trustee of the Sundance Institute and the San Francisco Museum of Modern Art and a member of the board of advisors of Tepper School of Business.

 Jim grew up in Coraopolis, Pennsylvania, graduated from Harvard in Engineering and has a M.S. in Industrial Administration from Carnegie Mellon University where he sponsors the Swartz Center for Entrepreneurship and the Swartz Fellowship Program.
+Jim also serves as Chair of the President’s Global Advisory Council at Carnegie Mellon.

 History of Entrepreneurship at CMU